 The Aircraft has an adjustable visor with lightweight screws and a d-ring buckle which ensures a proper fit.
 We like the lightweight carbon design, as well as the MIPs technology, which adds additional protection for your dome.
 The liner, chip strap covers, and cheek pads are washable, and the cheek pads have a release system for easy removal.

 We especially appreciated the cooling system, complete with 25 channels and vents - this is more ventilation than most in our fleet.
 The Aircraft comes complete with three EPS sizes and two shell sizes, which means the majority of riders will be able to make good use of this helmet.
 The helmet case is durable and we like the integrated goggle pocket.

 We never found any durability issues with the Aircraft.
 It held up to all the riding we could do and never showed any signs of falling apart anywhere outside or inside the helmet.

 If you find yourself lapping chairs at the Whistler Bike Park, or climbing spines in the Utah desert, the 100% is for you.
 Riding the chair is a good place to break it in while crushing laps and dialing in its comfort potential.

 The 100% holds its own in the comfort department.
-It has all the great features and weighs less than most other brands and sits in the same price bracket at $450.
+It has all the great features and weighs less than most other brands and sits in a similar price bracket at $400.
 100% is a company to watch in the future.
 We believe that you get your money worth in the Aircraft, but make sure and try it on before throwing down the money.

 The 100% Aircraft helmet meets all the safety requirements for downhill helmets, making it the perfect helmet for new and younger riders.
 It's also the ideal helmet for the kind of rider that does the occasional uplift day that can justify spending the extra dollar for a little style.
 Beware of the way this helmet fits; try it on before you pull the trigger and purchase from a retailer that allows returns.